-Don’t Give Hong Kong’s Government the Credit
+How Hong Kong Did It

 Some of the signals to the government were decidedly more confrontational.
 Through Telegram channels, “anti-epidemic actions” were threatened if the government did not respond to the virus by closing down borders.
 Explosives were discovered at border checkpoints between mainland China and Hong Kong, and flaming objects were thrown at the train tracks connecting the two countries.
 When the government hastily set up quarantine centers in dense neighborhoods without consulting the people who lived nearby, Molotov cocktails engulfed their (empty) lobbies, and the plans were scrapped.
 Later, the government set up quarantine facilities in much more sparsely populated holiday villages and many people used hotels to self-isolate.

-Thanks partly to their long history of fighting epidemics Hong Kong also has some of the world's most prominent experts in infectious diseases.
+Thanks partly to their long history of fighting epidemics, Hong Kong also has some of the world’s most prominent experts in infectious diseases.
 They were cautious about picking open fights with their government or with China, but were clear in prioritizing public health.
 Defying China’s pronouncements about lack of evidence for human-to-human transmission and ignoring the WHO, which relayed those pronouncements to the world, the experts stated from very early on that they suspected the disease was transmitted among people, and acted accordingly in their recommended safeguards.
 Despite the Hong Kong government’s continuing ban on face masks, Hong Kong’s health authorities openly credited the near-universal mask wearing among the people for avoiding a surge in cases.

 Lam’s government eventually responded, but it was always a step behind the people.
-Hong Kong closed some border crossings throughout February but never fully shut down the border—by then, China was increasingly under a lock down anyway with limited travel anywhere.
+Hong Kong closed some border crossings throughout February but never fully shut down the border—by then, China was increasingly under a lockdown anyway, with limited travel anywhere.
 After increases in cases due to returning travelers, a screening center with testing was set up near the airport, along with a mandatory 14-day self-isolation period for all new arrivals (except those coming from China, Macau, or Taiwan)—but those measures didn’t happen until late into March, and testing for all incoming travelers did not even start until April 8.

 Hong Kongers were so successful in their efforts that even the flu season ended six weeks earlier than usual.
-And now life returns to normal in Hong Kong: Museums and libraries are already open and schools are reopening.
-People are increasingly able to go out and live their lives.
+And now life returns to normal in Hong Kong: Museums and libraries are already open, and schools are reopening.
+People are able to go out and live their lives.

 The people kept up their vigilance in responding to new threats as well.
 A warning shot came from Singapore, which got its outbreak under control only to be faced with a major resurgence in April among the country’s crowded and densely packed low-wage migrant-worker dormitories.
 Volunteers in Hong Kong quickly started efforts to sanitize the subdivided flats that Hong Kong’s own working poor inhabit using UVC lights—free of charge to the poor residents.
 Now they are collectively organizing ordering takeout from beleaguered restaurants that suffered in the past few months, hoping to help them survive this crisis.
 As the government scales up its repression—arresting elected legislators and prodemocracy figures, and with scuffles in the legislative body that portend more crackdowns—the protesters have even started planning for protests.
 You can be sure they will show up wearing masks.